 - Remove door by tilting forward and lifting door off bottom hinge.
 Retain shoulder washers; they will be reused. - 4.
-Remove four screws from hinge holes on the opposite side.
+Remove three screws from hinge holes on the opposite side.
 Reinstall into holes where the hinge was removed.
 Take care not to scratch cabinet.

-Remove and reinstall bottom hinge:
+Remove bottom hinge:

-1. Remove bottom hinge from cabinet by removing three screws.
+1. Remove bottom hinge from cabinet.